 In North Carolina, we are blessed with many beaches in the Outer Banks that you can explore with a 4WD vehicle.

-This allows you to search remote areas of the beach that few people can get to, which means more shells for you.
+This allows you to search remote beach areas that few people can visit, which means more shells for you.

 Check the beaches in your area to see if any allow 4WD.
 Or, visit us here in NC!